Home > Bed + Bath > Relaxation > Rice-Filled Microwave Hand Warmers

 - Remember to start and stop the seam at the marked pins, leaving that approximate 2” opening for turning and filling.

 - Go slowly and carefully to keep your curve as smooth as possible.
+It can also help to shorten your stitch length for more control around the curves.

 - Trim along the original drawn perimeter line, except for right across the opening.
 At this 2” opening, leave the additional fabric, up to ½”.
 This will make it easier to slip stitch the opening closed after filling the Jelly Bean.